EliasTouil/uninterrupted-email-signup-next-auth-example/README.md

-This is an example project to demonstrate a specific use case of next-auth.
+This is an example project to demonstrate a specific passwordless use case of next-auth with CredentialProvider.

 We will use postgres as a database and Prisma as an ORM.
 Hopefully you can reproduce this example with your own stack.

 ## The use case

-Some user flows require signing up.
-Signing up with a magic link can cause dramatic churn or bounce as user don't want to got to their email client to complete the flow. next-auth does not have support for 'anonymous user' (concept borrowed from GCP/Firebase auth) that allows use to tie actions and entities to a user before it's signed up.
+Some user flows require creating a user and keeping track of a session even if the user did not properly sign up.
+Signing up with a magic link can cause dramatic churn or bounce as user don't want to got to their email client to complete a specific flow. next-auth does not have support for 'anonymous user' (concept borrowed from GCP/Firebase auth) that allows use to tie actions and entities to a user before it's signed up.
 It may be appropriate for you to sign in a user by smply requiring their email and not interrupt their flow.

 ### Flow we want to create